abhinawtiwari/abhinawtiwari/README.md

 - 👋 Hi, I’m @abhinawtiwari.
 I'm currently in Dublin, Ireland.
-- 👀 I am looking for full-time roles in Ireland/Europe/remotely.
+- 👀 I am open to full-time roles in Ireland/Europe/remotely.
 - 🌱 I’m a Full stack developer with AI focus.
 I am comfortable with many languages including C, C++, Java, JavaScript, and Python.
 - 💞️ I am good at Data Structures & Algorithms, and System Design.
-- ✨ I have 6 years of professional work experience.
+- ✨ I have 7 years of professional work experience.
 - 🤓 I teach Computer Science in my spare time.
 - 📫 You can reach me on LinkedIn at https://www.linkedin.com/in/abhinawtiwari/